cozy/cozy-docs/src/documents/host/install.html.md

 fab -H user@ip reset_security_tokens
 ```

-You should also change the superuser credentials (and by the way, you should not user a password but a SSH key to connect to your Cozy).
+You should also change the superuser credentials (and by the way, you should not use a password but a SSH key to connect to your Cozy).
 Please refer to [this tutorial](http://www.debian-administration.org/article/SSH_with_authentication_key_instead_of_password).

 ## Manual installation